cybera/synthi/README.md

-# ADI 2.0
+# Synthi 2.0

 ## Getting Started

 ### Technologies

 - [React](https://reactjs.org) is used for the front end client.
-- [GraphQL](https://graphql.org) is being used in lieu of REST to provide a rich API that the browser client and other potential 3rd party services can use to interact with ADI.
+- [GraphQL](https://graphql.org) is being used in lieu of REST to provide a rich API that the browser client and other potential 3rd party services can use to interact with Synthi.
 - [Apollo](https://www.apollographql.com) provides the actual implememtation of GraphQL on the client and server side.
-- [Neo4J](https://neo4j.com) is used to store metadata about ADI datasets in a graph structure.
+- [Neo4J](https://neo4j.com) is used to store metadata about Synthi datasets in a graph structure.
 - [ExpressJS](https://expressjs.com) is the classic web server, often forwarding requests to the Apollo GraphQL API, but it can also handle typical web requests.
 - [Material UI](https://material-ui.com) is a UI framework of ready made React components for common UI elements.
 - [Webpack](https://webpack.js.org) and [Babel](https://babeljs.io) are used mainly behind the scenes to compile and bundle client side code in a way that is compatible with most modern browsers.